Associate of Arts

 Upon completion of the major in music, students will be prepared for careers in performance, school or studio teaching, music business, music theory and composition, and/or successful transfer to four-year institutions.
 Courses lead to an Associate of Arts degree which may be applied to various bachelor's degree programs in music.
 Many courses and ensembles are also available to the non-music major.
 Within the music program, students will have the opportunity to study and perform music from a variety of styles throughout history and across multiple cultures.
 Students seeking to complete a major in music, or who are interested in music courses, should seek the advice of a music faculty member in addition to their assigned college advisor.

-- Instrumental Education Concentration
+Music: Instrumental Performance Concentration

-- Instrumental Performance Concentration
+Music: Instrumental Performance Concentration - Keyboard

-- Vocal Performance Concentration
+Music: Vocal Performance Concentration

 Cost of Attendance